-Macho, vigor, and bro are words commonly associated with testosterone.
 Testosterone (T) is a naturally occurring hormone in both men and women.
-Men have higher T levels than women, but this isn’t always the case.
-Testosterone is an integral hormone for men because it helps maintain bone density, contributes to a higher sex drive, and helps improve one’s athletic performance.
-In fact, some male athletes actually take steroids to give themselves a testosterone boost, but this isn’t worth the health risks that come with taking these supplements.
+Testosterone is an integral hormone for men because it helps maintain bone density, contributes to a higher sex drive, and helps improve athletic performance.
+In fact, some male athletes take steroids to dramatically boost testosterone levels, but is it worth the health risks that come with taking these supplements?

-By the time a man reaches his mid 30s, testosterone levels start to naturally decline.
-Additionally, men who find that they have below average testosterone levels are often overweight or obese.
-Fat cells actually turn testosterone into estrogen, which ultimately lowers one’s T count.
+A man should monitor his testosterone levels, but only to ensure that his body is functioning optimally.
+By the time a man reaches his mid 30s, testosterone levels begin to naturally decline.
+It is common for obese or overweight men to experience testosterone levels that are below average.
+Fat cells turn testosterone into estrogen, which ultimately lowers one’s T count.
 When testosterone levels decline, men are more prone to developing depression, erectile dysfunction, diabetes, or high blood pressure.

 There are ways to combat the decline of testosterone levels.
-We’ve done some research and found that these are the best 5 natural ways to boost your T count.
+Out of the methods that we found, these 5 natural options are our favorite ways to boost your T count.

 #1: Stay Hydrated